Information for municipalities and approving authorities

 • All sections are complete and understandable.
 "N/A" should be used when information isn't available for a field

-• A site map of appropriate scale that shows the location and boundaries is included
+• A site map of appropriate scale that shows the location and boundaries is uploaded to BC Box

 • The site owner or operator is identified and has signed the statement